ahaffg/coedseren/README.md

 # UX

 ## User Demographic
-This website is ment for:
+This website is meant for:
- - Residents and visitors to West Wales who want to know more about Reiki and/or Crystal Healtong.
+ - Residents and visitors to west Wales who want to know more about Reiki and/or Crystal Healing.
- - Local Businesses who want to stock Coedseren's jewellry.
+ - Local Businesses who want to stock Coedseren's jewellery.
  - Travelers who are in Vienna and want to practice yoga and/or meditation.
 ## User stories
 ### First Time Visitor Goals